Front Royal Council May Approve Property Maintenance Code

 The code would allow the town to deal with its blighted non-residential buildings at low costs.
 An additional rental inspections code is also under discussion; it would mean the hiring of at least one full-time employee and one part-time employee.

 Discussions on the matter had been delayed for two months by Mayor Hollis Tharpe on July 16th, when it appeared that the council would vote 4-2 against approving the code.
 However, he has now moved property maintenance discussions up to an August 20th work session.
 Councilman Chris Morrison, a proponent of property maintenance, was quoted as saying that Tharpe’s decision to put the matter on the agenda earlier than planned is a good sign for the new code’s success in a vote.
 He also noted that media reports on last week’s meeting generated much buzz on social media.

 For more news from across the Shenandoah Valley, click here.

-Dylan Nicholls Mayor Hollis Tharpe property, Mayor Hollis Tharpe town code, Mayor Hollis Tharpe property code, Mayor Hollis Tharpe blighted buildings, Front Royal code, Front Royal town code, Front Royal property code, Front Royal blighted property, Front Royal blighted buildings, Councilman Chris Morrison proponent, Councilman Chris Morrison property, Councilman Chris Morrison buildings, Councilman Chris Morrison blighted buildings, front royal buildings, Front Royal Town Council property, Front Royal Town Council maintenance, Mayor Hollis Tharpe front royal, Councilman Chris Morrison, Mayor Hollis Tharpe, Front Royal Town Council, Front Royal
+Josh Henry Mayor Hollis Tharpe property, Mayor Hollis Tharpe town code, Mayor Hollis Tharpe property code, Mayor Hollis Tharpe blighted buildings, Front Royal code, Front Royal town code, Front Royal property code, Front Royal blighted property, Front Royal blighted buildings, Councilman Chris Morrison proponent, Councilman Chris Morrison property, Councilman Chris Morrison buildings, Councilman Chris Morrison blighted buildings, front royal buildings, Front Royal Town Council property, Front Royal Town Council maintenance, Mayor Hollis Tharpe front royal, Councilman Chris Morrison, Mayor Hollis Tharpe, Front Royal Town Council, Front Royal